pmq20/node-packer/node/doc/api/child_process.md

 whether they are detached or not.
 See setsid(2) for more information.

 By default, the parent will wait for the detached child to exit.
-To prevent the parent from waiting for a given `child`, use the `child.unref()` method.
+To prevent the parent from waiting for a given `subprocess`, use the `subprocess.unref()` method.
 Doing so will cause the parent's event loop to not include the child in its reference count, allowing the parent to exit independently of the child, unless there is an established IPC channel between the child and parent.

 When using the `detached` option to start a long-running process, the process will not stay running in the background after the parent exits unless it is